NREL/EnergyPlus/design/FY2016/Plant Equipment Autosizing Gaps.md

 Calculations for the design heat recovery flow rate for the two chillers will be added to their respective sizing routines.
 A new input field will be added to each to allow scaling the flow rate and capacity of heat recovery section relative to the condenser, as is already being done for other chillers.

+The combustion turbine chiller will add a new field for turbine efficiency for scalable Gas Turbine Engine Capacity when autosizing.

 The equation fit water to water heat pumps will be modified to add a new sizing routine to calculate sizes for the four main design values, flow rates.
 New input for a nominal COP will be added to scale design power from design capacity, because the models as formulated have no input for efficiency, effectiveness, COP, etc.  New Sizing factor fields will be added to scale each component as a fraction of the overall loop sizing result.

 The implementation will follow current code practice in the affected modules; no significant refactoring is planned.